sommer-ph/circom-ecdsa/README.md

 This project was built during [0xPARC](http://0xparc.org/)'s [Applied ZK Learning Group #1](https://0xparc.org/blog/zk-learning-group).

 We use a [circom implementation of keccak](https://github.com/vocdoni/keccak256-circom) from Vocdoni.
 We also use some circom utilities for converting an ECDSA public key to an Ethereum address implemented by [lsankar4033](https://github.com/lsankar4033), [jefflau](https://github.com/jefflau), and [veronicaz41](https://github.com/veronicaz41) for another ZK Learning Group project in the same cohort.
 We use an optimization for big integer multiplication from [xJsnark](https://github.com/akosba/xjsnark).
+\n## Baby JubJub Support\nNew circuits for the Baby JubJub curve are available.
+See docs/BABYJUB.md for details.